operator-framework/community/GOVERNANCE.md

 1. Propose a change by opening an issue in the community, and if there seems to be general agreement, open a pull request to this document.
 2. The change should be announced via the mailing list along with an invitation for discussion on the Pull Request.
-3. A minimum of 7 days must pass between the announcement and the vote.
-A longer period can be requested with approval from the steering committee.
-All maintainers, approvers, subproject owners, and the Steering committee are eligible to vote.
+3. A minimum of 7 days must pass between the announcement and the vote, and the vote must remain open for a minimum of 7 days.
+The Steering Committee may extend both periods.

-For a vote to pass:
+For a vote to pass, all of the following must occur:
 * A quorum of 3 Steering Committee members is required.
 * A 2/3 majority of the Steering Committee quorum must approve.
-* A majority of the voting quorum must approve.

 ## Code of Conduct Committee